gchq/sleeper/docs/development/upgrade-support.md

 - Changes to communication or persistence formats, e.g. DynamoDB tables, SQS messages, JSON files, properties files, Arrow files
 - Changes to how components join together, e.g. restructuring SQS queues, tracking mechanisms, temporary files in S3
+- Changes to CDK deployment that may trigger CloudFormation to recreate resources (e.g. renaming resources, modifying an EMR cluster)
 - Changes to how clients communicate with Sleeper
-- Changes to names of deployed resources
-- Changes to CDK deployment that may trigger CloudFormation to recreate resources (e.g. EMR cluster)

 We can look at some checks you can do before a release to make it less likely problems will occur.